 Nearly 60 people were traveling as part of the team that day.
 A total of 17 people died, 14 of them players.
 Several more suffered crippling injuries that would last the rest of their lives, including future Indiana governor Harry G. Leslie.
 Leslie, the team captain, starting fullback, and student body president.
 He was initially declared dead at the scene, but would later be upgraded to "alive" when he was found to have a faint pulse at the morgue.

 Further tragedy was averted by several people who ran up the track to slow down the second special train that was approximately 10 minutes behind the first.
 Had they not thought to stop that train the death toll likely would have climbed into the hundreds.

 Naturally, the game was cancelled, as was the remainder of Purdue's season.
 The Boilermakers would not take the field again until September 17, 1904 when it lost a game to a group of Purdue Alumni 6-2.
 The next game against Indiana was played in Indianapolis on November 12, 1904, which Purdue won 27-0.
-Since then, the Hoosiers and Boilermakers have alternated every game on their respective campuses and have not played a neutral site game since.
+Since then, the Hoosiers and Boilermakers have alternated every game on their respective campuses (except for when Indiana got consecutive home games in 2013 and 2014) and have not played a neutral site.

 Purdue University still has several landmarks to the tragedy.
 Felix Haas Hall, formerly the Memorial Gymnasium, was built in 1909 to honor the victims.
 It has 17 steps leading to the front door, one for each victim.
 On the 100th anniversary of the tragedy in 2003 the tunnel that the team passes through on its way into Ross-Ade Stadium was dedicated to the victims.
 This occurred before the November 1, 2003 home 34-14 win over Northwestern.